 Is there a minimum grade requirement for the pre-admission courses?

-Can I take pre-admission courses in the spring/summer semester and be considered for admission in September that same year?
+Can I take pre-admission courses in the spring/summer and be considered for admission in September that same year?

-Unfortunately no. Spring and summer grades are issued too late to be considered for September admission of the same year.
+Unfortunately no. Spring and summer final grades are issued too late to be considered for September admission of the same year.

 The Pharmacy program is academically challenging requiring students to take 6 sometimes 7 courses per semester so you must demonstrate your ability to handle that.